erayyym/RoboticsWeb/README.md

 #### Technical Details
 - The `Carousel` component uses `useState` to track the current slide and direction.
 - CSS animations are applied for smooth transitions between slides, with specific classes (`next` and `prev`) to control slide-in directions.
-- The parallax effect adjusts the slide position based on the scroll offset, achieved with inline CSS `transform` styling.
+- The parallax effect adjusts the slide position based on the scroll offset.

 ### Project List
 The Project List displays a list of projects, each styled and organized for easy readability.
 Each project is represented by a ProjectItem component to ensure a clean, modular structure.